yugioh-artworks/artworks-index/README.md

 ### 2. If you need access to all artworks

-You will want to clone this repository from GitHub.
-Please keep full clones of the whole thing to a minimum.
-Keep your local copy of the repository up to date by pulling from the remote repository, which will only download the necessary changes.
+You will want to clone [our repositories](https://github.com/orgs/yugioh-artworks/repositories) from GitHub.
+Please keep full clones to a minimum, and only clone repositories for sources and locales you will need.
+Keep your local copies up to date by pulling from the remote repository, which will only download the necessary changes.

-If you are distributing an application that uses this approach, please bundle a reasonably-recent clone with it, and base your update logic on that.
-Do _not_ have each user clone the entire repo on first run.
+If you are distributing an application that uses this approach, please bundle reasonably-recent clones with it, and base your update logic on that.
+Do _not_ have each user clone entire repositories on first run.

 This option is best if you actually need all the artworks, since Git lets you keep your local copy up-to-date efficiently.
 As an example, you'd want this if you're looking to compile image fingerprints of every card in the game for your card recognition software.